 What is Netflix?

-Currently the biggest thing since sliced bread (so to speak), Netflix is an Internet TV streaming service that allows you access to an extensive library of TV shows and movies to watch wherever and whenever you want using a supported device.
+Netflix is a TV streaming service that allows you access to an extensive library of TV shows and movies to watch wherever and whenever you want using a supported device.